benyakirten/benyakir-writes/README.md

 > Add the showcase pages from benyakiredits.com
 > Add buttons to the theme customization page so they can be used in addition to the drag and drop features
-> Add unit tests for all the new components/functions/etc - these are: all the new theme variant components; the theme page; all the draggable components - I've decided I won't do unit tests for the headers since all their functionality is tested in the template pages.
+> Add unit tests for all the new components/functions/etc - these are: the theme page and the draggable components that cause events (not the lists) because UI or organizational items aren't that interesting to test, especially with TypeScript already doing most of the testing I would, checking for correct props - the header components and the theme variant components are be tested in the various components
 > Add customizable font sizes and allow all items to be moved around
 > Fix spacing in styled components